Battle of El Bodón

-The Battle of El Bodón was a successful rearguard action fought on 25 September 1811 by elements of the Anglo-Portuguese army against waves of French cavalry, supported by a division of infantry of the French army during the Peninsular War.
+The Battle of El Bodón was a rearguard action fought on 25 September 1811 by elements of the Anglo-Portuguese army against waves of French cavalry, supported by a division of infantry of the French army during the Peninsular War.
+The French, under the lead of Louis-Pierre Montbrun, were able to achieve a small tactical victory, forcing the Allies under the command of A. Wellesley to retreat from a strong position, but they were unable to build on their success due to problems related to insufficient supplies.

 Prelude

 Soon after the Battle of Fuentes de Oñoro, the French army withdrew from the northern frontier of Portugal, and the Duke of Wellington, with three divisions of the British Army and a corps of cavalry, blockaded Ciudad Rodrigo.
 In September 1811, Marshal Marmont assembled the army of the north, consisting of 60,000 infantry and 5,000 cavalry, in the neighbourhood of Salamanca, and moved on Ciudad Rodrigo, for the purpose of raising the blockade.

 Engagement

 On the approach of the French force, the British outposts were withdrawn, and Ciudad Rodrigo was relieved.
 The headquarters of the Duke of Wellington were at that time established at Fuenteguinaldo, a village about 9 mi in the rear of Ciudad Rodrigo.
 The 2nd battalion of the 5th Foot, guarding Wellington's headquarters, was ordered to march to the front and reinforce two brigades of Portuguese artillery and a squadron of cavalry positioned about 3 mi from Ciudad Rodrigo.

 About 3 mi to the east of that location was the village of El Bodón, which was occupied by the Third Division, under Sir Thomas Picton.
 The Light Division occupied the ground between the village of El Bodón and the river Águeda, on which its right rested.
 The fourth and only remaining division was in rear of Fuente Guinaldo, occupying different villages, and not brought into position.

 Major Henry Ridge of the 2nd/5th Foot recalled:

 There were two roads leading from Ciudad Rodrigo; one to Fuente Guinaldo, the most practicable for guns, was to the right of the 2nd/5th foot while the other passed through the position held by the 2nd/5th.
 It was some time before it became clear to the allies along which of the two roads the French would advance as the undulating ground masked the French movements.
 Major Ridge ordered the guns to be unlimbered and the mules harnessed, ready to move at a moment's warning and deployed the 2nd/5th along an elevated ridge, with its right protected by a deep defile.